 \subsection{Channel Model}

-We consider $K$-user multiple access channels where each user has $M$ transmit antennas, and the receiver has $N$ antennas.
+We consider a $K$-user multiple access channel for which each user has $M$ transmit antennas, and the receiver has $N$ antennas.
 We assume perfect knowledge of all channels at the receiver, and no channel knowledge at the transmitters.
 We also assume quasi static flat-fading channel for each user.
 The channel model is as follows: